Many people arrive here after several attempts to quit porn.

 Consider working with a therapist if:

-• You’ve tried multiple times to quit on your own and can’t get past the first few weeks
+• Multiple attempts to quit on your own have not carried you past the first few weeks

 • Your use is escalating into content that disturbs you